anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

   - **Cloud Infrastructure hardware profiles and configurations**: These are hardware profiles and configurations which are suitable for the defined cloud infrastructure software profiles & configurations.

 - Conformance and verification
-  - **Conformance programs**: This defines the requirements for certification and validation programs for both workloads and cloud infrastructure.
+  - **Conformance programs**: These define the requirements for verification and validation programs for both the cloud infrastructure and workloads.
   - **Test framework**: Provide test suites to allow conformance, certification, and verification of workloads and cloud infrastructure against the defined set of profiles.

 <a name="1.3"></a>